arduino/docs-content/content/software/plc-ide/tutorials/plc-programming-introduction/content.md

 To assign a program to a task, you can easily drag and drop your program to the task.
 ![Drag and drop a program to task](assets/dragAndDrop_task.png)

-By default the `main` program is attached to the `Fast` task, you can remove it by right clicking and pressing the "remove program" option.
+By default the `main` program is attached to the `Fast` task, you can remove it by right-clicking and pressing the "remove program" option.

-You can also assign a new program by right clicking the task and pressing `Add program`, then select the program from the list shown in the pop up window.
+You can also assign a new program by right-clicking the task and pressing `Add program`, then select the program from the list shown in the pop-up window.

-If you want to configure the task, right click on it and press `Task configuration`, you will be able to, for example, change the cycle time of the task.
+If you want to configure the task, right-click on it and press `Task configuration`, you will be able to, for example, change the cycle time of the task.

 ***The execution order will be from top to bottom, the order shown inside each task.***